The MA in Writing, Rhetoric, and Discourse offers three forms of financial assistance to students:

 2. Partial Tuition Fellowships (PTFs)

-Recipients of Partial Tuition Fellowships receive tuition reimbursement for three courses for the 2017-18 academic year.
+Recipients of Partial Tuition Fellowships receive tuition reimbursement for three courses in an academic year.
 Award recipients must be enrolled full-time in the MA

 in WRD for the entire academic year (two courses per quarter in

 How to Apply for a GA or PTF

 - Prospective students who wish to be considered for graduate assistantships must submit all of their program application materials to Graduate Admissions by the annual application GA/PTF deadline of February 15.

-- To be considered for a GA or PTF, all applicants must also send the award application form to the MA in WRD Program Director, Professor Lisa Dush by February 15.
+- To be considered for a GA or PTF, all applicants must also send the award application form to the MA in WRD Interim Program Director, Antonio Ceraso by February 15.

 - Current students in the MA in WRD must also submit additional materials specified on the award application form, including two recommendation letters, a writing sample, an unofficial transcript, and a statement of purpose.
-These materials must be sent to Professor Lisa Dush by February 15.
+These materials must be sent to Professor Antonio Ceraso by February 15.

 3. Partial Tuition Waivers (PTWs)